insomnimus/clad/readme.md

 - `--option value` and `--option=value` are allowed.
 - `-f value`, `-f=value` and `-fvalue` are also allowed.
 - You can combine short flags: `-Syu` is the same as `-S -y -u`.
+- You can specify any flag to take multiple values.
+- You can specify default values.
+- You can limit possible values to a set. (can set the comparison to be case insensitive as well).
+- You can specify a flag as conflicting with another.
+- You can specify a flag as requiring another.
 - Pass positional values that start with `-` after `--`.
 E.g.
   `./amyapp -- -somevalue`.
 - Supports required/optional flags.
 - Supports per-argument validation with a closure.
-- You can specify any flag to take multiple values.
-- You can specify default values.
-- You can limit possible values to a set. (can set the comparison to be case insensitive as well).
-- You can specify a flag as conflicting with another.
-- You can specify a flag as requiring another.
-- You can specify a flag as being required unless any of a list of other flags are present.
-- You can specify a flag as being required if none of a list of flags are present.
 - Simple interface.
 - Auto generated help message.